Mj2603/Image-Captioning/README.md

 # Image-Captioning
-Image Captioning (Keras) Image Captioning System that generates natural language captions for any image.
+Image Captioning (Keras)System that generates natural language captions for any image.

+# Description
-—Image captioning is the process of generating descriptions about what is going on in the image.
+Image captioning is the process of generating descriptions about what is going on in the image.
 By the help of Image Captioning descriptions are built which explain about the images.
 Image Captioning is basically very much useful in many